theahmadreza/sudokuProject/README.md

 - [ ] create all inputs
 - [ ] Add ``` clear ``` in the app After user send number
 - [ ] create timer for start game
-- [ ] create while loop for start
+- [x] create while loop for start
-- [ ] make clear powershell for run on windows
-- [ ] delete creating list manually
+- [x] delete creating list manually
-- [ ] send request and get all lists
+- [x] send request and get all lists